Model Error Embedding with Orthogonal Gaussian Processes: Gaussian Processes

 \section{Gaussian Processes}

 The weight-space perspective of Gaussian processes is particularly convenient for GP-based model error embedding within non-linear computational models, as it enables working with a finite set of weights associated with a fixed set of basis functions, in contrast to the non-parametric function space view.
 While the two perspectives are equivalent in principle, it is useful to first examine how they compare in practice, both in terms of predictive capability and inference using data.
 We study this comparison in the regression setting with a training dataset $\mathcal{D} = \{(\mathbf{x}_i, y_i) \mid i = 1,\dots, N\}$, with inputs $\mathbf{x}_i \in \mathcal{X} \subset \mathbb{R}^D$ and outputs $y_i \in \mathbb{R}$.
 The objective is to learn the relationship between $\mathbf{x}$ and $y$ in order to make predictions at new, unseen inputs.
 Let $X \in \mathbb{R}^{N \times D}$ denote the matrix of all training inputs and $\mathbf{y} \in \mathbb{R}^N$ the vector of corresponding training outputs.
 We next summarize how the function-space and weight-space views achieve this goal.
-For a detailed comparison, we refer the reader to~\cite{williams2006gaussian}.